sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 	Note we need port 587 for gmail, see [here](https://stackoverflow.com/questions/2894802/send-activate-email-with-django-registration).

-9. And lastly with `DEBUG` set to False in Production / on Heroku, if anything blows up we just see a 500 error.
+9. And lastly with `DEBUG` set to False in Production (Heroku), if anything blows up we only see a useless 500 error.
 I [found this setting](https://chrxr.com/django-error-logging-configuration-heroku/) which sends errors to Heroku's log.
 You can then easily debug anything pulling the remote logs with Heroku CLI's `heroku log` command.
 Add this snippet to `settings.py`:

 		LOGGING = {
 			'version': 1,